 Solution 7 – Run SFC Scan

-If you think driver files got corrupted due to some reasons.
+If you think driver files got corrupted due to some reason.
 Then, you can run the system file checker tool in Windows.
 It will work as an automatic troubleshooter.
 SFC Scan is designed to scan for corrupted system files.
 As you know drivers are also part of the system.
-System File Checker utility also repair files automatically.
+System File Checker utility also repairs files automatically.
 So, if nothing works, you can give it a try.

 Step 1.
 Click on the start button, search for CMD.
 And, then click on “Run as administrator”.
 You can also use Windows PowerShell